 Learn About Precipitation Hardening

-Precipitation hardening, also called age or particle hardening, is a heat treatment process that produces uniformly dispersed particles within a metal's grain structure.
-These particles hinder dislocation motion and thereby strengthen the metal, particularly those that are malleable.
+Precipitation hardening, also called age or particle hardening, is a heat treatment process that helps make metals stronger.
+The process does this by producing uniformly dispersed particles within a metal's grain structure that help hinder motion and thereby strengthen it—particularly if the metal is malleable.

-Precipitation hardening is typically performed in a vacuum, inert atmosphere at temperatures ranging from between 900º and 1150° F. The process ranges in time from one to four hours, depending on the exact material and the characteristics specified.
+Precipitation hardening is typically performed in a vacuum, inert atmosphere at temperatures ranging from between 900 degrees and 1150 degrees Farenheit.
+The process ranges in time from one to several hours, depending on the exact material and characteristics

-As with tempering, a balance must be struck when precipitation hardening between the resulting increase in strength and the loss of ductility and toughness.
-Additionally, it is possible to over-age the material by tempering for too long, resulting in large, spread-out and thus ineffective precipitates.
+As with tempering, those who perform precipitation hardening must strike a balance between the resulting increase in strength and the loss of ductility and toughness.
+Additionally, they must be careful not to over-age the material by tempering it for too long.
+That could result in large, spread out, and ineffective precipitates.

 Metals Treated by Precipitation